If you go by the K9 harness reviews it seems this is the go-to product for you.

 There are plenty of them on the market.

-Harnesses are generally considered essential for dogs with breathing difficulties (less pressure on the windpipe) such as the squish-faced breeds, those with weak windpipes, or dogs that lack a ‘neck’ such as the bull breeds.
+Harnesses are generally considered essential for dogs with breathing difficulties (less pressure on the windpipe) such as the squish-faced breeds, those with weak windpipes, or dogs that lack a ‘neck’ such as the bully breeds.

 But not all harnesses are created equal.